pryv/dev-site/source/faq-api.md

 ### How can I programmatically create user accounts?

-**link to API doc**

-It is possible to create users with the aforementioned API call, without having to fill the fields manually.
+It is possible to create users with an API call, without having to fill the fields manually.

 ## Authentication

-### I'm getting the "invalid credentials" error although my fields are correct
+### I'm getting the "invalid credentials" on the auth.login error although my fields are correct

-I'm getting the following error on the [login call](https://api.pryv.com/reference-full/#login-user) although the payload is correct.

 ```json
 {